FAIRplus/the-fair-cookbook/content/recipes/introduction/priorization.md

 ````

-The detailed description of each of the scores can be found on the [scorecard template](https://zenodo.org/record/5778431#.YbikDxNKhH1).

 ---
 ## Conclusion

-> Faced with a larger number of projects needing FAIRification, it is necessary to establish a process for ranking and prioritizing these projects.
-The recipe, besides reminding the benefits of making their data FAIR, provided suggestions for assisting in establishing a prioritization procedure.
-Hence, the aim of the recipe was to provide the readers with a wider perspective of criteria they could use for ordering projects or datasets for FAIRification and enable them to personalize the ranking of factors based on their needs or requirements.
-Additionally, it provides the readers with a scorecard template that may be translated and used for their use cases.
+> Faced with a larger number of projects needing FAIRification, it is necessary to establish a process for ranking and
+> prioritizing these projects.
+The recipe, besides reminding the benefits of making their data FAIR, provided
+> suggestions for assisting in establishing a prioritization procedure.
+> Hence, the aim of the recipe was to provide the readers with a wider perspective of criteria they could use for
+> ordering projects or datasets for FAIRification and enable them to personalize the ranking of factors based on
+> their needs or requirements.
+> Additionally, it provides the readers with a scorecard template that may be translated and used for their use cases.
 >
 > ## What to read next section
 > * [Data catalog](fcb-find-bs-catalog)